SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Mayor Mare scrambles to put away the town ledger and her handy dandy bottle of correction fluid, then tries to lean casually against her desk.
 “Good afternoon, Twilight!
 What can I help you with?”

-Twilight stares at the desk drawer Mayor Mare shut.
-“We have to talk about *that* later.”
-She closes the door and flies up to the window to see if the Pony Pyramid approaches.
+Twilight slams the door shut and flies up to the window to see if the Pony Pyramid approaches.
 With the coast clear, she lands in front of Mayor Mare and resumes her panic.
-“Mayor Mare!
-We have a problem!
+“We have problem on our hooves!
 The whole town is getting engulfed into a pyramid scheme!”

 Mayor Mare’s eyes dart left and right.
 “P-Pyramid scheme?
 Don’t be ridiculous!
 Tax allocation is a very complicated process and if it just *so happens* to resemble a –”

 Twilight puts both hooves on the mayor’s shoulders.
-“Mayor Mare, I will personally go over the town’s finances later, but we have more urgent matters right now!”
+“Mayor Mare, I will personally audit the town’s finances later, but I'm not here about that!”

 Mayor Mare smiles nervously.
 “N-No need for that.
 What seems to be the issue?”

-Twilight starts, “So, Pinkie Pie has this plan to –”, before stopping herself.
+Twilight starts, “So, Pinkie Pie came up with this new plan to –”, before stopping herself.
 “No, no. If I explain, you’ll just go join in.”

-“Twilight, I did not get to where I am by being so easy to influence.
+“My dear Twilight, I did not get to where I am by being so easy to influence.
 You can tell me.”

-“Well, Pinkie came up with this idea to have everypony we know make a new friend until we all make a big network of friends, and have each friend give her one bit to start a fun friend activities fund.”
+“Well, Pinkie came up with this idea to have everypony we know make a new friend until we all have a big network of friends, and each friend gives her one bit to start a fun friend activities fund.”

 Mayor Mare considers Pinkie’s plan.
 “You *do* know a pyramid scheme involves collecting bits from each level to enrich the tier above, right?
-This sounds like it all goes to Pinkie Pie.
+This sounds like it all goes to the one at the top.
 Just like my Town Renewal Fund Refer-A-Friend program.”

 Twilight shakes the mayor.
-“They’re forming a *literal* pyramid for Celestia’s sake!
+“They’re forming a *literal* pyramid, for Celestia’s sake!
 We can talk about whatever you’ve been doing with the treasury later!”

 Mayor Mare goes pale, and looks around the room to avoid eye contact through any means necessary.
 Her attention goes to the window behind her desk.
-“I’m not sure if that's a pyramid.
+“I’m not sure I'd describe that as a pyramid.
 It’s more of a triangle.”

 Twilight lets her go to fly up and shut the curtains.
 “Don’t look at them too long or you’ll join!”
 When she turns back around, Mayor Mare is already gone.
 Twilight peers past the curtains and spots her distributing flyers to the pyramid before joining in herself.
 She presses her face to the glass and slides down, exasperated.